 “Goodbye Kendal,” I snap and then I open the door and hurry out.

 “Elizabeth,” I hear him call after me, but I ignore it.
 Kendal was definitely not the guy I thought he was.
 First time that I really needed him to have my back, he went running.
 Maybe it was a good thing this was happening.
 Maybe it was a hint that better things were on the horizon.
-But even as I head back to my door, my heart is still panging for him.
+But even as I head back to my dorm, my heart still pangs for him.
 Moving on was not going to be easy.